AbiodunAnalyst/Predictive-Analytics/README.md

   ###  **Core Libraries and Frameworks**
     - Streamlit - for building and deploying an interactive web-based analytics interface
     - Pandas & NumPy - for data manipulation and numerical computation
-    - Matplotlib - for data visualisation
+    - Plotly - for data visualisation
     - Scikit-learn - for machine learning model development and evaluation

   ###  **Deployment Platform**